Eurovision Song Contest 2019: Calls for boycott

 In March 2019, LGBT activist groups Al Qaws and Pinkwatching Israel called for a boycott of the contest in opposition to Israeli "pinkwashing".
-In late April, over 100 celebrities including Stephen Fry and Sharon Osbourne signed a joint statement against boycotting Eurovision in Israel, asserting that any cultural boycott would be antithetical to advancing peace in the region.
+In late April, over 100 celebrities including Stephen Fry and Sharon Osbourne signed a joint statement against a boycott, asserting that any cultural boycott would be antithetical to advancing peace in the region.

 Late Ukrainian withdrawal

 During the final of the on 23 February 2019, it was announced that the Public Broadcasting Company of Ukraine (UA:PBC) had reserved the right to change the decision made by the jury and the Ukrainian public.
 Following Maruv's win, it was reported the broadcaster had sent a contract to her management, requiring her to cancel all upcoming appearances and performances in Russia to represent Ukraine.
 She was also given 48 hours to sign the contract or be replaced.

 On 24 February 2019, Maruv revealed the contract sent to her by UA:PBC had also banned her from improvising on stage and communicating with any journalist without the permission of the broadcaster, and required her to fully comply with any requests from the broadcaster.
 Later, the broadcaster published a statement explaining every entry of the contract.
 If she failed to follow any of these clauses, she would be fined ₴2 million (~€65,500).
 Maruv also said the broadcaster would not give her any financial compensation for the competition and would not pay for her trip to Tel Aviv.

 On 25 February 2019, both Maruv and UA:PBC confirmed she would not represent Ukraine in the contest due to disputes over the contract, and that another act would be chosen.
 National final runner-up Freedom Jazz announced on 26 February they had also rejected the broadcaster's offer to represent Ukraine as did third-place finisher Kazka the following day.
 The incident garnered media coverage from major international outlets, including The New York Times, The Washington Post, Billboard, The Telegraph, The Independent, SBS News, The Irish Independent, Le Figaro, Cosmopolitan, and ABC.
-On 27 February, UA:PBC announced its withdrawal from the contest.
+On 27 February, UA:PBC announced its withdrawal from the contest due to the inability to select a representative from the other participants of the national final.